blaze/blaze/docs/latest/_sources/backends.txt

 the varied landscape of SQL systems.
 Blaze manipulates SQLAlchemy expressions which are then compiled down to SQL query strings of the appropriate backend.

+The prevalance of SQL among data technologies makes this backend particularly useful.
+Databases like Impala and Hive have SQLAlchemy dialects, enabling easy Blaze interoperation.

 `MongoDB <http://www.mongodb.org/>`_
 -------------------------------------

 Blaze drives MongoDB through the `pymongo
 <http://api.mongodb.org/python/current/api/pymongo/index.html>`_ interface and
 is able to use many of the built in operations such as aggregration and group